ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 Gimbals and gimbal controllers
 ==============================

-UAVs use gimbals to provide an independently controlled and stable platform for photography.
-ArduPilot supports both brushless direct drive gimbals (Tarot, SToRM32) that have a separate controller (providing self-stabilisation), and the increasingly-less-common servo-driven gimbals where both control and gimbal stabilisation are provided by ArduPilot.
+ArduPilot supports both brushless direct drive gimbals (Tarot, SimpleBGC, SToRM32) that have their own self-stabilization controllers and the simpler servo-driven gimbals in which ArduPilot controls the stabilisation.

--  :ref:`Tarot Gimbal <common-tarot-gimbal>` — a popular 2-axis gimbal
-   controller and gimbal kit that is controlled using PWM signals.
+-  :ref:`Tarot Gimbal <common-tarot-gimbal>` — an inexpensive 2-axis brushless gimbal controller that is controlled using PWM signals.
+-  :ref:`SimpleBGC (aka AlexMos) Gimbal <common-simplebgc-gimbal>` - a popular 2-axis or 3-axis brushess gimbal controller which uses a custom serial interface.
--  :ref:`SToRM32 Gimbal Controller <common-storm32-gimbal>` — an
+-  :ref:`SToRM32 Gimbal Controller <common-storm32-gimbal>` — an inexpensive 2-axis or 3-axis brushless gimbal controller which responds to MAVLink commands (a richer format than PWM) over a serial interface.
-   inexpensive 3-axis *brushless gimbal controller* that can be used with a number of gimbals (available separately).
-It is controlled with MAVLink commands over a serial interface; a richer format than PWM.
--  :ref:`Camera Gimbal with Servos <common-camera-gimbal>` — older-style
-   servo-driven gimbal where ArduPilot provides both positioning and stabilisation.
+-  :ref:`Servo Gimbals <common-camera-gimbal>` — older-style servo-driven gimbal where ArduPilot provides stabilisation.

 .. _common-cameras-and-gimbals_camera_shutter_triggering: